RNedder/RNedder/README.md

 <h2 align="center">Hi 👋!
-My name is Rose and I'm a software engineer from Providence, RI!</h2>
+My name is Rose and I'm a software engineer from Rhode Island!</h2>

 ###